layer-3/docs/docs/legacy/about/glossary.md

 Know Your Customer (KYC) is a standard in the investment industry that ensures [advisors](https://www.investopedia.com/terms/f/financial-advisor.asp) can verify a client's identity and know their client's investment knowledge and financial profile.
 For participants in Yellow Network, the end-user[KYC](../../../legacy/architecture-and-design/supported-technologies.md#kyc-know-your-customer) is the responsibility of each broker.
 Yellow Network will allow brokers to integrate their own third-party KYC provider.

-## L&#x20;
+## L

 #### Layer (0-3)

-Layers in the blockchain space refer to scaling solutions that aim to solve the trilemma of Decentralization, Security, and Scalability.&#x20;
+Layers in the blockchain space refer to scaling solutions that aim to solve the trilemma of Decentralization, Security, and Scalability.

 Layer-0 = Technical components (Hardware, Internet, etc.)